 Small organisation:

-- Should have collected their 2023 packaging data but they do not have to report it.
+- Should have collected their 2023 packaging data but did not have to report it.

 Large organisation: